 HERS Summer Internship Video

 Daniel Wildcat, Ph.D., is a Yuchi member of the Muscogee Nation of Oklahoma and professor at Haskell Indian Nations University in Lawrence, Kansas.
 He is an accomplished scholar and the founder of Haskell Environmental Research Studies internship program with colleagues from the Center for Hazardous Substance Research at Kansas State University.
 Through his efforts the internship program has helped undergraduates succeed in higher education endeavors.
 He authored the inspiring book Red Alert!
 Saving the Planet with Indigenous Knowledge (2009).

-Dr. Jay T. Johnson is a professor of geography and Indigenous studies at the University of Kansas.
+Dr. Jay T. Johnson is a professor and Associate Chair in the Geography & Atmospheric Science program at the University of Kansas.
 His research interests are at the intersection of Indigenous and Western approaches to resource and environmental management with a particular focus on sustaining resilient landscapes in the face of environmental change.

 David Sicilian is an instructor in the Mathematics Department at Haskell Indian Nations University in the College of Natural and Social Sciences.
 His interests include, physics, astronomy, data science, and rocketry.

 Dr. Joseph Brewer II is an associate professor in the Environmental Studies program, and the Director of the Indigenous Studies program at the University of Kansas.
 His research interests lie in working with Indigenous people on community driven land tenure and natural resources initiatives that work towards self-determination.